How Online Voting Works

 - Important YOUR PIN FOR ONLINE VOTING IS ON THE STUB OF YOUR BALLOT.

 - Use the 8-digit PIN in conjunction with your Employee number to log in to the Voting Website.
-Zeros in front of your employee number must be added when inputting your number.
+Add enough zeros in front of your employee number to make it an 8 digit number.

 - After logging on the voting homepage, you will find a link to view the candidate statements and simple instructions to cast your online ballot.